hbarrons/footprint-front-end/README.md

 Check it out [here](https://myfootprint.netlify.app/)!

 ## Objective
-Before becoming a developer I spent 7 years working in the Environemtnal/Sustainability field and I always knew that I wanted to build a project that bridged the gap between the two industries.
-That's where Footprint comes in - Footprint allows users to see their overall carbon footprint by log their commutes.
+Before becoming a developer I spent 7 years working in the Environemtnal/Sustainability field and I always knew that I wanted to build a project that bridged both industries.
+That's where Footprint comes in - Footprint allows users to see their overall carbon footprint by logging their commutes.
 Users simply enter the starting/ending ZIP code, the method of transportation, and the number of passengers and Footprint uses that data to make an API call to [Klimaat](https://klimaat.app/) in order to calculate emmissions.
+Footprint allows users to get a better understand the environmental impact of their commute and how different modes of transportation can help minimze their carbon footprint and create a cleaner environment.

 Footprint was built using Python/Flask/PostgreSQL for the server-side and React/JavaScript for the client-side.